Background information

 Background colour

-The logo should always be used on a blue or white background.
-On backgrounds that are not white or blue, such as photographs or areas in a faculty colour, the 'droplet' version should be used.
+Always use the logo on a blue or white background.
+If you want to use it on a background that is not blue or white, such as a photograph or a background in a faculty colour, use the 'droplet' version instead.

 Achtergrond logo